yarisvt/tyk-docs/tyk-docs/content/integrate/3rd-party-identity-providers/dashboard-login-ldap-tib.md

 }
 ```

-4. Set up the LDAP profile
+### 4. Set up the LDAP profile

 TIB ships with a default `profiles.json` file which contains many example configuration for different scenarios.
 This guide is focused on LDAP authentication for the Dashboard, so we will update `profiles.json` to contain a single profile for this purpose.

 The key attributes for LDAP profile are:

 * `ID`: The ID by which we will activate the profile by calling the appropriate TIB endpoint
-* `OrgId`: The organisation id which the profile is connected to - make sure this is the correct id for your organisation (see the [Dashboard Admin API documentation](https://tyk.io/docs/dashboard-admin-api/organisations/) for details on how to retrieve this
+* `OrgId`: The organisation id which the profile is connected to - make sure this is the correct id for your organisation (see the [Dashboard Admin API documentation](https://tyk.io/docs/dashboard-admin-api/organisations/) for details on how to retrieve this)
 * `ProviderConfig.FailureRedirect`: The URL which TIB will redirect to if the authentication fails
 * `ProviderConfig.LDAPPort`: The port through which TIB can communicate with your LDAP server
 * `ProviderConfig.LDAPServer`: The URL through which TIB can communicate with your LDAP server